Huesca: Popular references

 Huesca is notable for the saying "Tomorrow we'll have coffee in Huesca", a running joke among militiamen of the Spanish Civil War.
 In February 1937, George Orwell was stationed near the falangist-held Huesca as a member of the POUM militia.
 In Homage to Catalonia, Orwell writes about this running joke, originally a naïvely optimistic comment made by one of the Spanish Republican generals:

 Months earlier, when Siétamo was taken, the general commanding the Government troops had said gaily: "Tomorrow we'll have coffee in Huesca."
 It turned out that he was mistaken.
 There had been bloody attacks, but the town did not fall, and [the phrase] had become a standing joke throughout the army.
 If I ever go back to Spain I shall make a point of having a cup of coffee in Huesca.

 Huesca is also famous for the legend of the Bell of Huesca.

-Twin towns - sister cities
+Twin towns and sister cities

 The following are Sister cities of Huesca: